vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 (under Amarakantaka) says that the first fall of the Narmadā from Amara kantaka is called Kapiladbārā in

-Skandapurāna Kāpiladvīpa-(Ananta is Visnu'sguhya name there) Nr 65.7 q. by TK p.
+Skandapurāṇa Kāpiladvīpa-(Ananta is Visnu'sguhya name there) Nr 65.7 q. by TK p.
 251 (which reads "Anantam

 kapilam dvīpe ') Kapilahrada (under VS) V. 84.78, N II.